USS Kitty Hawk riot: Mainly lesser convictions

-Was it really a riot?
+Classification as a riot

-Given these results, did a riot actually take place?
-Right from the beginning, questions were raised.
-As the quote cited above from the Black Navy official observed, "Anytime you have a so-called race riot and you lock up 25 blacks, that has to raise some questions."
+From the beginning, debate ensued around the classification of the incident as a riot.
+A Black Navy official observed, "Anytime you have a so-called race riot and you lock up 25 blacks, that has to raise some questions."
 A Navy attorney "acknowledged that it had been difficult...to establish a pattern of concerted, deliberate action on the part of the black crew members that would meet the uniform military code's definition of a riot."
 The UCMJ defines a riot as, "a public disturbance by three or more people assembled with a common purpose to act against opposition, committing acts of violence in a turbulent manner to cause public terror, and disturbing the peace of the military community."
 In short, it requires a group effort designed to incite terror.
 As one of the military defense attorneys put it during an early pretrial hearing onboard Kitty Hawk, "no evidence has been submitted by the government of a furtherance of a common purpose....
 What went on seemed so disorganized, so randomized around the different parts of the ship, it seemed to really be more of a reaction to confrontations".
 The testimony in most of the courts-martials "described individuals or small groups of blacks and whites clashing in scattered encounters, with highly contradictory identifications as to the aggressors."

 If anything resembling a riot did take place, it involved the provocative actions of some of the white crewmembers on the ship's mezzanine described above.
 JAG attorney and military judge Marv Truhe argued in his book Against All Tides: The Untold Story of the USS Kitty Hawk Race Riot that those actions by the white petty officer and the sailors with him were, in fact, "a textbook violation of the UCMJ offense of inciting a riot."
 He quotes Commander Cloud's testimony that a group of white sailors on the mezzanine "were 'taunting' the Black sailors, 'hurling verbal abuses," and 'egging the marines' on in the altercation below."